Arrange Your Home Workspace For Comfort, Good Health

 The Right Chair

 Are you using the right chair for you at your workstation?
-A properly designed and adjustable chair is critical to a workstation.
+A properly designed and adjustable chair like an ergonomic chair in Singapore is critical to a workstation.

 • The chair should be fully adjustable – height, armrests, lumbar support, and backrest.